theochem/iodata/doc/basis.rst

 ---------------------------------

-For the calculation of the overlap matrix, the transformations need to be modified, to transformed normalized Cartesian functions into normalized pure functions.
-Accounting for the normalization yields slightly different matrices shown below.
+For the calculation of the overlap matrix, the transformations need to be modified, to transform normalized Cartesian functions into normalized pure functions.
+Accounting for normalization yields slightly different matrices shown below.
 These were obtained by running:

 .. code-block:: bash